Prince William has said he welcomes a new investigation into the BBC’s 1995 Panorama interview with his mother, Princess Diana.

 The independent inquiry will be led by Lord Dyson, a former Master of the Rolls and head of civil justice, and is to begin straight away.

-The investigation will seek to discover how the corporation and journalist Martin Bashir got the TV scoop.
+The investigation will seek to discover how the corporation and journalist Martin Bashir got the scoop.

-In a statement, Kensington Palace said the Duke of Cambridge has tentatively welcomed the inquiry, saying: “The independent investigation is a step in the right direction.
+In a statement, Kensington Palace said the Duke of Cambridge has tentatively welcomed the investigation, saying: “The independent investigation is a step in the right direction.

 “It should help establish the truth behind the actions that led to the Panorama interview and subsequent decisions taken by those in the BBC at the time.”